Akeina45/ISE-Extra/README.md

   - Creates a folder within the corpus with all the documents converted to a txt file.
   - Creates a folder for the model that is used to calculate the similarities.
   - Add the suspected document to the corpus.
+  - Calculate the similarity of suspected document to the whole corpus.